 B.2 Hours of Agency Capacity Building (e.g. training, planning, assessment)

 B.2.
-Hours of Agency Capacity Building asks the CSBG Eligible Entity to report the number of hours that Board members and staff spent in agency capacity building activities.
+Hours of Agency Capacity Building: Report the number of hours that Board members and staff spent in agency capacity building activities.
 For example, if two staff members enroll in and complete the National Peer-to-Peer ROMA Training Program, the total hours that the first person spent in training was 15 and the total hours the second person spent was also 15, the CSBG Eligible Entity should enter 30 hours in B.2b.

 B.2a.
 Hours of Board Members in capacity building activities: enter the total number of hours that all Board members spent in capacity building activities.
 This item aims to capture the hours Board members spent on activities such as planning, assessing community needs and resources, or participating in training.

-Reporting of all hours Board members spent in board meetings should be entered in B.3.
+Note: Reporting of all hours Board members spent in board meetings should be entered in B.3.

 B.2b.
 Hours of Agency Staff in capacity building activities: enter the total number of hours that all CSBG Eligible Entity staff members combined spent in capacity building activities.